-- Additional fuel ≫ storage facilities and associated offother loading and related infrastructure to cater for the increased fuel requirements associated with the higher load factor (i.e. longer operating hours or a mid-merit operating regime). - An elevated water tank, approximately 20 m high, with a holding volume of approximately 2.5 million litres (i.e. water storage for approximately 5 days of operation).
+- " Dry-cooled technology consisting of a system of aircooled condenser fans situated in fan banks approximately between 25m - 30 m above ground. - Additional fuel storage facilities and associated offloading and other related infrastructure to cater for the requirements increased fuel associated with the higher load (i.e. longer operating hours or a mid-merit operating regime).
+The CCGT units can be both liquid fuel-fired or natural gas-fired.
+The CCGT units would initially be diesel-fired, until such time that natural gas becomes available. - " A water tank with a holding volume of ~2.5 million litres (i.e. water storage for ~5 days of operation).